 If the tube is not rising, check the following:

 Has the foam float deteriorated?
 That can happen sometimes.
-You'll need to replace it.
-Don't worry; it's easy to do.
-Order the parts here.
+You'll need to replace the foam.

-Be sure the foam float is in place, even with the bottom of the measurement tube.
+Be sure the foam float is in place and even with the bottom of the measurement tube.